STACOM/stacom2022/_pages/submission.md

 1. Initial submission must be anonymised and limited to 8 pages (text, tables, and figures) + up to 2 pages for references only.
 2. Use the [LNCS templates/guidelines](http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
-3. Workshop and proceeding versions of accepted papers should include authors’ names & affiliations and can be up to 12 pages
+3. Workshop and proceeding versions of accepted papers should include authors’ names & affiliations and can be up to 12 pages.
+4. You can also submit supplementary materials (video, animations) by using a single zip file.

 Selected papers will be published in a Lecture Notes in Computer Science proceeding published by Springer (see [previous STACOM proceedings](http://stacom.cardiacatlas.org/)).

 ## Challenge papers

-There are specific rules regarding challenge submission dates, but the challenge papers are submitted using the same system with the regular papers. **You do not need to submit an abstract for challenge paper, but you must submit a paper placeholder before 15 July 2022.**
+There are specific rules regarding challenge submission dates, please see their websites.

+* For the CMRxMotion challenge paper, you do not need to submit an abstract for challenge paper, but you must submit a paper placeholder before 15 July 2022.
+* For the LAScarQS challenge, they organise their submission process.

 <div style="text-align: center;"><a href="https://equinocs.springernature.com/service/STACOM2022" target="_blank" class="btn btn--info btn--large" style="margin-top: 50px; padding-left: 50px; padding-right: 50px;">Submit Now</a></div>